What are the ‘bellwether’ seats at the General Election?

 They are seats that have a pattern of changing hands only when the government itself changes hands.

-A handful of constituencies have been bellwethers for decades, and as such are watched closely for what they may – or may not – suggest about the outcome of the entire election.
+A small number of constituencies have been bellwethers for decades, and as such are watched with interest for what they may – or may not – suggest about the outcome of the entire election.

 Since 1964, whichever party wins Dartford has also gone on to form the government.